RandyPen/cetus-tutorials/launchpad-liquidity-migration/lessons/3_liquidity-migration.md

 }
 ```

-Here, [integer_math](https://github.com/CetusProtocol/integer-mate) is a library of signed number calculation formulas open-sourced by the Cetus team.
+[integer_math](https://github.com/CetusProtocol/integer-mate) is a library of signed number calculation formulas open-sourced by the Cetus team.